-Join Mikey Rogers for an in-depth discussion in this video Using different projection modes, part of Up and Running with MARI for Texture Painting.
+Join Mikey Rogers for an in-depth discussion in this video Using different projection modes, part of Learning MARI.

 - There are two methods for projecting paint onto our model, Project Front and Project Through.
 Let's take a look at both of these now.
 So, to demonstrate Project Front, let's, again, just go to a different part of our model and paint something down.
 And let's go to our Projection tab, and under the Projection section, we see Projection, and by default, it's set to Front.
 And, so if we go ahead and just hit "b" to bake that down, we see that it just paints on the front of our model and it is kind of what we expected.